 His transformative and disruptive innovations have already earned him recognitions.
 He was named Innovator of the Year by the Frisco Chamber of Commerce and received a Certificate of Recognition from the US House of Representatives.
 His startup STEM IT has garnered national attention, including a featured appearance on “Good Morning America” (broadcast on ABC).
 In 2014, he was honored with the distinction of delivering a keynote address, at the Global IndiaAI Summit, about his perspectives on the future of artificial intelligence.

-Travel Beats, a subsidiary of Indian Eagle, promotes achievements of young Indians in Americans through a series of success stories.
-IndianEagle.com, the most trusted travel-booking partner of Indians in USA, makes sure students, H1B visa holders, senior citizens on B2 visa, OCI Cardholders and others travel on best flights between USA and India for the lowest fares possible.
+Travel Beats, a subsidiary of Indian Eagle, promotes achievements of young Indians in America through a series of success stories.
+IndianEagle.com, the most trusted travel-booking partner of Indians in USA, makes sure students, H1B visa holders, senior citizens on B2 visa, OCI Cardholders and others travel on best flights to USA and India for the lowest available fares.

 TAGGED:TexasYoung Indian